 Website localization isn’t just about translation.
 It’s about creating sustained business success in international markets.
 This requires technologies, tools and teams that drive international traffic and engagement to quickly generate ROI and meet business goals.

 Affordable optimization tools—once a seeming impossibility in the website translation space—now exist to power more traffic, engagement and conversion to localized websites.
-Tools such as intelligent on-site language preference detection software (to boost traffic) … translated on-site search (to increase engagement) … URL localization and optimization (to generate more organic traffic) … and on-site localized promotions (to create authentic shopping experiences for local customers) and more are now available to leverage, and effectively connect with new consumers.
+Tools such as intelligent on-site language preference detection software (to boost traffic), translated on-site search (to increase engagement) and on-site localized promotions (to create authentic shopping experiences for local customers) and more are now available to leverage, and effectively connect with new customers.

 As you learn more about website globalization providers, consider the effort and resources your organization currently invests in finding new website visitors for its primary-market English site, creating promotions designed to resonate, and then testing the user experience to maximize engagement and conversion.
 These activities are also crucial to the success of your localized websites.